 International students need to include a copy of their TOEFL score (unless a B.A. was received from an English language university).
 Minimum scores required: 540 (written), 207 (computer) and 76 (Internet-based).
 Request additional score reports at http://www.ets.org.toefl (UW's institution code is 4855).
 Also complete a financial form as required by the US government.

 For more information regarding graduate admissions please go to: Graduate Admissions Website

 Graduate Assistantships can carry a full tuition and fee waiver, monthly living stipend, and health insurance.
-The academic year stipend for a Master's student is $11,349.
+There are full assistantship positions and part-time assistantship positions.